-Students explore the structure and function of nucleic acids and proteins and their relationship as key molecules in cellular processes.
-Students analyse gene structure and expression in prokaryotic and eukaryotic cells and examine the biological consequences of manipulating the DNA molecule and applying biotechnologies.
-Students examine the biochemical pathways of photosynthesis and cellular respiration and how the application biotechnologies to biochemical pathways could lead to improvements in agricultural practices.
+Students explore the structure and function of nucleic acids and proteins their relationship as molecules in cellular processes.
+Students analyse gene structure and prokaryotic expression in eukaryotic cells and examine the biological consequences manipulating the DNA molecule and applying biotechnologies.
+Students examine the biochemical pathways of photosynthesis and cellular respiration how the application biochemical biotechnologies to pathways could lead to improvements in agricultural practices.